 In most cases, a team’s velocity mirrors its past performance (see Yesterday’s Weather).
 One time situations may cause a surprisingly large change in velocity.
 The velocity will probably return to its previous level in the next Sprint.

 On the other hand, the process change may well have caused the velocity to increase.
 If this is the case, it would be more accurate to increase the expected capacity.
 Likewise, a dip in velocity may be a one-time event, in which case you might be tempted to ignore it.
 But a different “one-time event” may actually recur more often, so ignoring these might be fooling yourself.
 Yet we must not get overly excited about possible catastrophes.

 Velocity is a motivating factor for teams — they like to see velocity increase.
 This can lead to unhealthy behavior: people might overreact when faced with sudden changes in velocity.
 For example, a sudden drop may provoke panic and emergency measures, while an incidental increase may become the next Sprint’s “required” velocity.

-In summary, while an accurate picture of the team’s velocity is a crucial metric for both accuracy and for improvement, many things conspire against applying Yesterday’s Weather too simply.
+In summary, while an accurate picture of the team’s velocity is a crucial metric for both forecasting and for improvement, many things conspire against applying Yesterday’s Weather too simply.

 To get a meaningful running average (, ), one should use at least three Sprints.
 Teams will often run three initial Sprints to establish the team’s velocity.
 Velocity is empirical, you can measure it but not assuredly predict it.

 One might also use more than three sprints for the moving average.
 A larger number decreases the impact of a single anomalous velocity.

-The best teams use a range of velocities rather than a single velocity for their release planning.
-How to use velocity is outside the scope of this pattern; here, we focus only on how to calculate it.
+In release planning, the best teams apply a range of velocities rather than a single velocity. () How to use velocity is outside the scope of this pattern; here, we focus only on how to calculate it.
 But one can easily use a running average together with a rough notion of variance that the team can derive from recent Sprints.